Work is on course to create the Bognor Regis area’s first academy school.

-Headteacher David Jones met education officials from West Sussex County Council and officers from the school’s sponsor, United Learning Trust, last Thursday for one of the lengthy sessions.
+Head teacher David Jones met education officials from West Sussex County Council and officers from the school’s sponsor, United Learning Trust, earlier this month for one of the lengthy sessions.

-“The workload is all about the processes we have to go through the transfer of assets from the county council to the trust.
+“The workload is all about the processes we have to go through the transfer of assets from the county council to the trust,” he said.

 “We also have the Arena Sports Centre, the Stepping Stones nursery and the Arena Skills Centre on the campus.
 Adult education is also here.

 “All of them are in separate buildings and all of them have their own issues.

 “Our sponsor is keen to take all of them on, but it is not straightforward.

 “But, next January is still the starting date and that should happen.”